Suspension and Expulsion

 Expulsions

-Students can be expelled for violating the College’s Academic Honesty Policy or the Standards of Student Conduct.
+Students can be expelled for violating the University’s Academic Honesty Policy or the Standards of Student Conduct.
 Students expelled for academic or non-academic misconduct are withdrawn from the University and are not eligible to enroll at the University in a future semester.

 Non-Academic Misconduct Suspensions